jabbott7335/ce-pe-bootcamp/docs/cn/imageregistry.md

       ```
       The container will immediately terminate, so we'll use the command below to list it:
       ```
-      podman ps -l
+      podman ps -a
       ```
-      The next step is to commit the container to an image and then tag that image with a relevant name so it can be saved to a respository.
+      The next step is to commit the container to an image and then tag that image with a relevant name so it can be saved to a repository.

+      In the below command you must replace:

-      Replace "container_id" with your container id from the previous command.
+      - <container_id> with your container id from the previous command
+      - <namespace> with a namespace of your choice
+      - <repository_name> with a name for the repository

       ``` Bash title="Create a new image"
-      podman commit container_id quay.io/your_username/repository_name
+      podman commit <container_id> quay.io/<namespace>/<repository_name>
       ```
-      Be sure to replace "your_username" with your quay.io username and "respository_name" with a unique name for your repository.

-      Now that we've tagged our image with a repository name, we can push the respository to Quay Container Registry:
+      Now that we've tagged our image with a repository name, we can push the repository to Quay Container Registry:
       ``` Bash title="Push the image to Quay"
-      podman push quay.io/your_username/repository_name
+      podman push quay.io/<namespace>/<repository_name>
       ```
       Your respository has now been pushed to Quay Container Registry!